Birimian Limited: Lithium Play Set To Run

 Source: Birimian Limited September 2017 Press Release

 As the above figure illustrates, the land package Birimian controls is quite extensive.
-Despite the fact that the PFS already outlines a large total resource of 32.9 Mt at 1.37% Li2O, the current resource area that the study accounts for is actually quite minuscule and could possibly be just be the "tip of the iceberg."
+Despite the fact that the PFS already outlines a large total resource of 32.9 Mt at 1.37% Li2O, the current resource area that the study accounts for is actually quite minuscule and could possibly just be the "tip of the iceberg."
 In other words, Birimian has only begun to scratch the surface of the true potential that the Goulamina project has to offer and there is likely a lot more tonnage lurking below cover that is waiting to be unearthed.

 Birimian recently announced the commencement of a 5,000m RC drill program targeting: Yando, Danaya, and extending the Sangar resource to the north.
 Further, a third phase of auger drilling will launch in parallel to fully define the Sabali anomaly.